GENERAL INFORMATION - (PDF version)

 Q: Is there flexibility in the schedule?

-A: Absolutely!
-Elective time is built into the schedule and these electives allow the residents opportunities to do research, participate in subspecialty clinics, and to travel internationally.
+A: Yes.
+Elective time is built into the schedule to allow residents opportunities to explore career interests, perform research, participate in subspecialty clinics, and pursue global health electives.

 Q: Will I be able to do research?

-Q: What opportunities are available for international health work?
+Q: Are there opportunities for international health experiences?

 Q: What are the best parts of your program?